A stroke is an acute emergency where every minute counts. The typical symptoms include paralysis, slurred speech and, in some cases, severe headaches.

 How common is a stroke?

-Important: People may have psychological problems after a stroke.
+Important: People may experience psychological problems after a stroke.
 The risk of having another stroke is also greater.
-Around 40% of patients have another stroke in the next ten years.
+For example, 5 in every 100 people have a further stroke within the first year.

 How can a stroke be prevented?